Home ] Up ] Next ]

 Click Image to Enlarge

-Lipman's Improved Eyelet Machine
+Lipman's Patent Improved Eyelet Machine

 H. L. Lipman